RedisGears/RedisGears/docs/configuration.md

     * [`RG.CONFIGSET`](commands.md#rgconfigset)

 ## MaxExecutions
-The **MaxExecutions** configuration option controls the maximal number of executions that will be saved in the executions list.
+The **MaxExecutions** configuration option controls the maximum number of executions that will be saved in the executions list.
 Once this threshold value is reached, older executions will be deleted from the list by order of their creation (FIFO).
-Only executions that had finished (e.g. the 'done' or 'aborted' [status](functions.md#execution-status) are deleted.
+Only executions that had finished (e.g. the 'done' or 'aborted' [status](functions.md#execution-status)) are deleted.

 _Expected Value_